SaiTejBarla/infosys_internship/README.md

 Month 1 >> Week 1

+Day 1,2 - Done with introductions along with rules and regulations of the internship.

 Day 3 Tasks -
 1. Ask the user for a number and print whether its positive, negative or zero.
 2. Prints sum of 1-100 numbers.